epimodels/whitman_co_covid/README.md

 ## Figure 4.
 Posterior Distributions & Figure S1.
 Trace Plots
 "Figure 4 - PostDist_TracePlots.R" produces both the trace plots and the posterior distribution figures.

 The MCMC results are provided "mcmc_results.csv" for the analysis.
 These are the results produced by the output of the parameter estimation using pMCMC program.
+Note this file is compressed in the GitHub repository, and will need to be unzipped before use.